meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 docker pull mcr.microsoft.com/playwright:<version>-<base-image>
 ```

-> Make sure the version you are using matches the version of `@playwright/test` in the `package.json` dev dependencies
+{% include alert.html type="warning" content="Make sure the version you are using matches the version of `@playwright/test` in the `package.json` dev dependencies" %}

 Here is the example of pulling playwright v1.44.0 with Ubuntu 22.04 LTS